Have you ever wondered: What about poor, old Jacob Marley?

 Jacob – A Denouement in One Act, Stave Final, Alternate Ending

-While this story remains for anyone who may ever have wondered, “What about poor, old Jacob Marley?”, this “other” ending is for anyone who, like me, recognizes the parallels between Dickens’ masterpiece and the Back to the Future trilogy, the Star Wars and Star Trek series, and all Sci-Fi fantasies where time travel and alternate universes are tapped, who cannot help but be tempted to illuminate some additionalaspects of the rest of this story, because everything remains possible… A Christmas Carol is their ancestor.
+While this story remains for anyone who may ever have wondered, “What about poor, old Jacob Marley?”, this “other” ending is for anyone who, like me, recognizes the parallels between Dickens’ masterpiece and Sci-Fi classics, where time travel and alternate universes are tapped and outcomes are explored, who cannot help but to illuminate possible, additional aspects to even such as the rest of this story; for, thanks to the infinite realms that are our universe and the creativity we posses, everything remains possible

-As ardent free speech advocate – which is in singular danger these days, thanks to specifically targeted Prohibitionistic agendas – I want to exercise my right to let Art, in this case a personal literary project of mine, say something a tad deeper and different, to also serve as a Reflection of Life as I see it today.
+As free speech advocate and champion of freedom of creative expression, which is in singular danger these days dueto broad spectrum prohibitionistic, censorial agendas, I choose to exercise my right to let Art, in this case a deeply personal literary project of mine, to speak for my beliefs and hopes as creative contributor.